danielblagy/budget-app/documentation.md

 1. To create a user, use [POST /users](#post-users).
 2. Then log in with created user's credentials via [POST /access/login](#post-accesslogin).
 3. You are in!

+Test user with test data is automatically created on migrate-up, check out [test data section](#test-data) for more information.

 ## v1/access